marcpickett1/marcpickett1.github.io/meaning.md

 ***

 There are important differences in the process we'd use to design our rabbits and the process of evolution.
 For example, evolution lacks foresight.
-For example, the vas deferens loops around the bladder in mammals, when a direct line would probably have been slightly more advantageous.
+For example, in male mammals, the vas deferens loops around the bladder, when a direct line would probably have been slightly more advantageous.
 As mammals became warm-blooded and their testes descended, the vas deferens had to follow the testes, resulting in the current design.
 Evolution is also slow and has "inertia", for example the myriad of evolutionary relics such as the hip bones of snakes.